superlinked/superlinked/framework/reference/dsl/space/custom_space.md

           This can be a single FloatList SchemaField or a list of those. length (int): The fixed length that all vectors in this space must have.
 This ensures uniformity and consistency in vector operations.
+        description: (str | None, optional): The description provided with NLQ to provide more accurate results.
+        salt: (str | None, optional): Enables the creation of identical spaces to allow different weighted event definitions with them.

     ### Ancestors (in MRO)